 Apple iPads and next generation Tablet devices are going to be around for a while.
 2013 showed the biggest drop in worldwide sales of the Personal Computer - a sign of how computing is moving forward!

-Finally I have included another excellent tutorial from H2TechVideos which provides an excellent review of iOS 8.
-I even found out how to close applications in iOS 8 after watching this video.
+I have included another excellent tutorial from Christopher Lawley which provides an excellent iPadOS review.
+I even found out how to close applications watching their video.
 I have been trying to find out how to do that for ages!

 I sincerely hope you picked up something useful from this iPad Manual.
 I have, and I'm the author!